GeorgeBPrice/PythonReportingAPI/README.md

-# API Reporting Microservice
+# Python Reporting API Service

-The **API Reporting Microservice** handles reporting for the IT Expense Management (ITAM) and Telecom Expense Management (TEM) SaaS platform.
-It enables accurate reporting and auditing of complex organizational data, including insights into asset lifecycles, location, associations, and other useful financial metrics.
+This **Python Reporting API** was created as a test to see if **PDF** and **PDF** could handle the static "predefined" reporting for the IT Expense Management (ITAM) and Telecom Expense Management (TEM) SaaS platform I am building.
+It is intended to enable accurate reporting and auditing of complex organizational data, including insights into asset lifecycles, location, associations, and other useful financial metrics.
+I was mildly happy with the outcome, and may use a similar setup, and fully develop it in the future.
+The only downside was the effort required to create report templates for different file types, and data types, however this is somewhat typical.

 ---